TrellixVulnTeam/chromium-infra_OF7I/go/src/infra/appengine/sheriff-o-matic/README.md

 - Verify that everything works as expected in prod
 - Revert the change in create_views.sh by setting `APP_ID=sheriff-o-matic-staging`

-If you want to revert your deployment, simply checkout master and run `./create_view.sh` again for staging and prod
+If you want to revert your deployment, simply checkout the main git branch and run `./create_view.sh` again for staging and prod

 ## Configuring and populating devserver SoM with alerts